brian-carroll/elm_c_wasm/docs/wrapper.md

 ### Int vs Float ambiguity

 If the Elm runtime passes a JavaScript `number` to the app through the WebAssembly wrapper, the wrapper can't accurately detect whether it's supposed to be an `Int` or a `Float` in Elm.
 JavaScript doesn't make any distinction between the two.
-Currently I don't have a reliable workaround for this!
+Currently I don't have a reliable solution for this!

-Currently I'm "making do" with an unsafe temporary workaround.
-The wrapper checks for whole numbers and assumes they should be written to Wasm as `Int`.
-But this breaks for `Float` values that happen to be round numbers!
-So it's obviously not a proper solution.
+For the moment, I'm "making do" with an unsafe temporary workaround.
+The wrapper checks for _whole_ numbers and assumes they should be written to Wasm as `Int`.
+But this does the wrong thing for `Float` values that happen to be round numbers!

-There are a two possible solutions
+I can see two possible solutions

 1. Get type info from the compiler to help with encoding
    - This is difficult!
-The Elm compiler doesn't provide much type information to the back-end that generates the actual output code.
-For example you can't tell the type of a value based on what function it's being passed to.
-(Beacuse what would that even *mean* in JS?)
+The Elm compiler doesn't provide much type information to the back-end that generates the JavaScript output code.
+For example if the runtime wanted to send the app a `Msg` containing a number, and we knew the particular `Msg` constructor function accepts `Float`, we can use that info to encode correctly.
+Unfortunately the code generator doesn't have this information.
+(It's not crucial for generating JS, the only currently-supported compile target.)
-   - It might be possible to trick the compiler into revealing this kind of information by `exposing` message constructor functions.
+   - It might be possible to trick the compiler into revealing this kind of information by `exposing` the message constructor functions.
 Then their types might be written to an `.elmi` file.
-Not a great solution though.
+It's not a great solution though.
-   - If the code generator _did_ know the parameter types of functions and values, it would also enable _unboxed integers_.

 2. Use some Elm code to help with encoding
    - I haven't thought this through fully.
 But it should be possible for the app to provide `elm/bytes` encoders for its `Msg` types that would make it easier to know where the `Int` and `Float` values are.
 Obviously this is a workaround for compiler limitations, but it might unlock progress while those limitations are still there.

 ### Tuple vs Record ambiguity

 In `--optimize` mode, the generated JS for `( 123, "hello" )` is identical to the JS for `{ a = 123, b = "hello" }`

 This causes an ambiguity similar to the `Int`/`Float` ambiguity described above.
 The solutions are similar.
 We need type info from either the compiler or the app code.
+In unoptimized mode, Tuple has an extra property that allows us to distinguish it.

-## Rejected Idea: JS "working set"
+## Rejected Idea: "working set" for JS kernel values

 Before I thought of treating Kernel calls as thunks, I had another plan.
 It didn't work, but I thought I'd share in case it saves someone else pain in the future!